How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 Amocc Furniture is a Japanese furniture conglomerate that manufactures many pieces of furniture in Vietnam.
 Founded in Oshawa, Japan, in 2010, it has grown to become one of Asia’s largest furniture manufacturers.

-Amocc’s factory was set up in Ho Chi Minh City in 2014 - spanning 100,000 sq. ft. and employing 120 full-time staff.
+Amocc’s factory was established in Ho Chi Minh City in 2014, spanning 100,000 sq. ft. and employing 120 full-time staff.
 The factory collaborates with top timber providers in Vietnam and has access to world-class machinery and hardware for furniture assembly.
-In addition, they accept custom orders and can manufacture directly from their available designs.
+Additionally, they accept custom orders and can manufacture directly from their existing designs.

 Top Bamboo Manufacturers In Vietnam (For Handcrafts)

 The bamboo handicraft industry is slightly different from timber and other wood manufacturing.
-These manufacturers produce smaller-scale products that can be custom-designed according to your wishes.
-We could negotiate a larger order with a bamboo supplier, but it can take longer to source it.
+These manufacturers produce smaller-scale products that can be custom-designed to meet your specific needs.
+We could negotiate a larger order with a bamboo supplier, but it would take longer to source.

 02 // Pefso Company Limited

 Pefso Company LTD. is a well-known handicrafts company and one of Vietnam's largest exporters of handicrafts.
-Pefso focuses on handicrafts made from bamboo and other materials like seagrass.
+Pefso focuses on handicrafts made from bamboo and other natural materials, such as seagrass.
 Pefso has one of the strictest quality control and management systems to ensure you can import products without fault.
 They use Vietnamese-sourced bamboo and rattan for manufacturing, including high-end auxiliary machines.
 Pefso LTD was established in 2009, and its products are exported to 20 countries internationally.

 03 // Bamboo Master

-Bamboo Master is owned by an American ex-pat in Vietnam who started the company after leaving his furniture business in NYC and permanently moving to Vietnam.
+Bamboo Master is owned by an American expat in Vietnam who founded the company after leaving his furniture business in New York City and relocating to Vietnam permanently.
 Bamboo Master claims to use the “highest bamboo quality in the world.”
-In addition, the company has an advanced supply chain and quality control management system, making it easy to import your products to the US.
+Additionally, the company has an advanced supply chain and quality control management system, making it easy to import products to the US.
 James studied hard in Japan to become a master wood furniture maker and started Bamboo Master in Vietnam.
 The company takes custom orders for bamboo furniture products.

 04 // Eco Bamboo Vietnam

-ECO Bamboo Vietnam is one of the newest bamboo furniture companies that aims to become one of the region's biggest exporters of bamboo products.
+ECO Bamboo Vietnam is one of the newest bamboo furniture companies, aiming to become a major exporter of bamboo products in the region.
 Their slogan is “For A Green Life.”
 Their products are made entirely from locally sourced bamboo from Vietnamese forests.
 This means the importation process will be streamlined, as all the bamboo is grown domestically.
 Their products are all handcrafted by professional craftsmen.
-In addition, ECO Bamboo takes custom orders from international customers.
+Additionally, ECO Bamboo accepts custom orders from international customers.

 05 // Oriental Home

 Oriental Home is a leading Vietnam-based bamboo gift company.
-The company makes handcrafted items using eco-friendly materials that they ship internationally (mainly to NA, EU, and Australia).
-Home Oriental uses bamboo to manufacture dishes, trays, baskets, pots, vases, candle holders, frames, containers, boxes, mirrors, and more.
-In addition, they offer other advantages for customers who want top-notch spun handcrafted bamboo gifts.
-For example, their tableware and decorative home accessories are very in demand, and they only use recycled materials aside from bamboo (ex., wood fiber, silk, coconut shelf, etc.).
+The company produces handcrafted items using eco-friendly materials, which they ship internationally (primarily to North America, the European Union, and Australia).
+Home Oriental utilizes bamboo to manufacture a wide range of products, including dishes, trays, baskets, pots, vases, candle holders, frames, containers, boxes, mirrors, and more.
+In addition, they offer other advantages for customers who seek top-notch, handcrafted bamboo gifts.
+For example, their tableware and decorative home accessories are in high demand, and they only use recycled materials, aside from bamboo (e.g., wood fiber, silk, coconut shell, etc.).

 Cosmo Sourcing // Your Trusted Partner In Vietnam